-- 1. To familarise the physician with the course HIV will follow once it enters the human body. - 2.
+- 1. To familiarise the physician with the course HIV will follow once it enters the human body. - 2.
 The various clinical sign and symptoms that indicate clinical diagnosis of AIDS. - 3.
-When to subject the patient to various laboratory tests.
+When to subject the patient to various laboratory tests. - 4.
+When to refer the patient to a specialist.